This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 The moral of the story

-And, when in doubt, overestimate your storage needs.
-We all know how storage darts to disappear faster than we ever intended it to.
+If you don’t have that context though, overestimate your storage needs.
+We all know how storage disappears faster than we ever intended it to.

 How to Check the Size of Your Procreate Gallery and Designs